DeathStar3/varicity-experiment/README.md

 ```

-You can specify as many experiences as you want.
+You can specify as many experiments as you want.
 Each project is defined by different parameters:
 - `repositoryUrl`: URL of the project's Git repository
 - `sourcePackage`: relative path of the package containing the sources of the project to analyse. `.` corresponds to the root of the project to be analysed.
 - `commitIds`: IDs of the commits to checkout
 - `tagsIds`: IDs of the tags to checkout

-For an experience, you can mix different commits and different tags to checkout.
+For an experiment, you can mix different commits and different tags to checkout.
 For example, we could have :

 ```yaml
 junit: